To be connected with any board member who doesn’t have a listed email, please reach out to info@amherstwriters.org.

 – really does write his name in lower case – perhaps it is a core belief he must accomplish great deeds to deserve capitalization.
 He fell in love with language as a child actor going on to earn his Equity card and performing in classical theater all over the country.

-Guy has written with AWA groups for over seven years now and was certified as a facilitator in 2018.
-He has facilitated two ongoing AWA groups, one through Bread of Life in Sacramento California.
-Most recently, he has been hosting a group for writers working on their novels or memoirs.
-He spent twenty years in social services working in alcohol and drug services, senior and adult services, and finishing with 10 years managing in child protective services.
+guy has written with AWA groups for over ten years now and was certified as a facilitator in 2018.
+He facilitated two ongoing AWA groups, one Zoom version through Bread of Life in Sacramento California and a second in-person group.
+He has been hosting a group for writers working on their novels or memoirs.
+Finally, he works with two groups with Folsom Prison inmates.
+He spent twenty years in government social services working in alcohol and drug services, senior and adult services, and finishing with 10 years managing in child protective services.

 Sarah Kerr lives near Ottawa, Ontario.
 After decades of unschooling her own children, Sarah now works with Brave Writer to design, write and teach Language Arts classes to families, middle schoolers, and teens.
 She also facilitates AWA workshops both online and in her community.